 While the agent-push method has offered more powerful monitoring options in the past, it’s difficult to manage.
 You have to install agents on the monitored servers and keep them updated, which is time consuming and resource intensive.
 Polling has become the preferred approach because it’s easier to deploy and manage.

-Top AppDynamics Alternatives in 2020
+Top AppDynamics Alternatives

 Application monitoring is an essential part of ensuring your infrastructure remains operational.
 It gives insight into how your applications are running, growing, and being used.
 This data allows you to plan for equipment acquisition in an informed way and helps you identify problems with your applications as quickly as possible.
 With application monitoring, you can rest assured your clients are able to complete their transactions smoothly.